niallasher/neosocialserver/notes.md

   }
 ```

-If no cropped image is present, then cropped can be ommited, and the server will understand.
+If no cropped image is present, then cropped can be omitted, and the server will understand.